busycaesar/Seneca_Data_Manager/README.md

 # WEB322 Web Programming Tools and Frameworks

-## This is the app which we build little by little every week in form of Assignments of WEB 322.
+## This is the app which we build gradually every week in form of Assignments of WEB 322.

+## Technologies Used: HTML, CSS, Node.js, Express.js, Handlebars.js, PostgresDB, MVC Framework.

 # Warning